-How to Grow Goji Berries in a Pot
+How to Grow Goji Berries in Pots and Containers

 The bright red goji berries look so attractive and are so nutritious that any gardening enthusiast will wonder if they can plant their own goji berries.

 Fortunately, the answer to this question is ‘yes’!
 Plus, if one has only a limited space, the good news is that they can plant them in a pot too.
 This will not only avail them of the healthful berries anytime they want, but also their balconies, terraces, or windowsills will look more beautiful with these gorgeous plants and their lovely flowers and fruits.

 Moreover, goji berries are rarely found in stores but are easy to grow and maintain.
 Hence growing one’s own goji berries in a pot is an excellent way to enjoy them to one’s heart’s content.

 Goji berries are also known as Wolfberries.
 They belong to the tomato and nightshade family i.e., Solanaceae family.
 Goji berry flowers are funnel-shaped and of bright purple color.
 They are followed by slightly oblong, bright red fruits that are full of nutrients.

 They contain beta carotene, carotenoids, vitamins B, C, and E, 19 amino acids, and over 30 trace elements and antioxidants.
 Ancient Chinese scholars had recognized the health benefits of goji berries and therefore, had given them an important place in traditional Chinese medicine.

 Goji berries are native to Asia and are also used in Korean, Vietnamese, and Japanese medicine.